How to Build a SaaS Product in 2026: A Founder's Complete Guide

 Defining Your Pricing Strategy

 Pricing is often the last thing founders think about and one of the first things that kills a business.
-Your price signals value.
-Get it wrong and you either undercharge (leaving money on the table and attracting the wrong customers) or overcharge (killing conversion).
+Your price doesn't just determine revenue — it signals who your product is for, what category it competes in, and how seriously people will take it.
+Get it wrong in either direction and you pay for it.

 Common SaaS Pricing Models